nstefanakos/Rename_Script/README.md

 # Rename_Script
- A simple python script with user interface for renaming a huge amount of files all at once with a push of a button.
+ A simple python script with user interface for renaming a huge amount of files all at once, with a push of a button.

 # Usage
 1. Open either the src.py script through terminal or click on the .exe application located in the dist folder.